jonasmcferreira/whiteiron/jhed-wasteland/mechanics.md

 - Magical means (such as the *Greater Restoration* spell) can reduce exhaustion levels.

-## Setting Specific Madness
+## Setting Specific Madness -

+ribbon // good // bad // ribbon // good // bad // ribbon // good // bad

 When you gain a category of Madness, you select which one in the tier.
-Take 1d12 psycic damage when you fail to uphold to your madness
+Take 1d12 psycic damage when you fail to uphold to your madness one per day, once your Madness reaches 4 it can no longer be removed with Remove Curse spell

 ### Madness of Consumption